pseudotensor/temporal_autoencoder/README.md

 # How to run:

-python main.py
+python main.py --num_gpus=<number of gpus>

+where <number of gpus> can be 1 through number of actual GPU boards on node.

-Post-processing: making model vs. predicted video:
+# Post-processing: making model vs. predicted video:

 sh mergemov.sh

 smplayer out_all.mp4
-or
 smplayer out_all2_fast.mp4

 # Some training results: